choria-legacy/choria-emulator/docs/SCENARIO-FLAT.md

 ### NATS

-You need `gnatsd` running somewhere all the nodes can connect to, a simple TLS free `gnatsd` can be started with:
+You need `gnatsd` running on one of the NATS servers where all the nodes can connect to, a simple TLS free `gnatsd` can be started with:

 ```
 # ulimit -u unlimited